Select Page

 Adhesions:

-Adhesions, also known as damaged tissue, are rings that can occur in the womb.
+Adhesions, also known as scar tissue, are bands that can form in the womb.
 In certain situations, they can also result in infertility.
 Using diagnostic hysterolaparoscopy, adhesions will be diagnosed and treated correctly.

 Cysts in the ovaries: